 If Not Admitted

-Before applying to the CSE department, it may make sense to have other degree options in mind.
-UW offers many other excellent computing-related majors that are far more than back-up plans.
-Choose a major you enjoy that will help further your personal, academic, and professional goals.
+Students applying to the CSE department should consider alternative degree options as well.
+UW offers many other excellent computing-related majors that are far more than "back-up" plans.
+Choose a major you enjoy and that will help further your personal, academic, and professional goals.
+Students in any major may take a non-major CSE course to build technical skills.

-- If your grades in key areas show trends that you need to correct, try taking more math, science, or English courses to show improvement in these subjects.
-If stability across multiple quarters is an issue, evaluate the options you have to create stability and work hard at maintaining strong grades.
+- If your grades in a key area (math, science, English, or CSE) are below the range that is typically competitive for CSE, you might improve your application by taking more-advanced classes in the same area.
+If you have not maintained consistantly strong grades across multiple quarters, evaluate the options you have to create stability and work hard at maintaining strong grades.
 If you tend to pay attention only to the courses that interest you at the expense of everything else, focus on taking a more balanced approach to your coursework.

-- If you feel like you are running out of courses to take, start looking at other requirements needed to graduate instead of just those needed to apply, i.e., finish the math and physics courses, or work towards a minor or another major.
+- Consider general requirements needed to graduate instead of just courses needed to apply.
+For example, finish your math and science courses, work towards a minor or another major, and complete your general education requirements.

 - Ask for feedback on your personal statement.
-In particular, see if other reviewers feel that it captures who you are as a person, or if they feel the focus is too narrow.
-Be open to making changes, as it’s not in your best interest to submit the same exact essay the next time you apply.
-Also, address what has changed since your last application.
-Spend time proof-reading your writing to make sure it is solid.
-As always, remember that it is more important for us to hear what you are doing presently and hope to accomplish in the future than details about the first time you sat in front of a computer or played your first video game.
+You might ask friends or family if it captures the most interesting and important details of who you are.
+Be open to making changes.
+Also, address what has changed since your first application.
+Spend time proof-reading.
+Remember that it is more important for us to hear what you are doing presently and hope to accomplish in the future, rather than details about the first time you sat in front of a computer or played your first video game.

-- If you have trouble taking tests or organizing your time, look into a workshop run by the Student Counseling Center on test-anxiety, test-taking tips, or time management.
+- If you have trouble taking tests or organizing your time, consider talking to a counselor at the Counseling Center about test-anxiety, test-taking tips, or time management.

-- If you would like to speak to an advisor, there are two pre-major advising centers available to you: the Gateway Center in Mary Gates Hall and pre-engineering in Loew 301.
+- If you would like to speak to an advisor, there are two pre-major advising centers available to you: Undergraduate Academic Affairs Advising in Mary Gates Hall and pre-engineering in Loew 301.
 You may also attend drop-in advising hours for the CSE department.

 - Program Overview